ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 Visit [Webin online](https://www.ebi.ac.uk/ena/submit/webin) to check on your submissions or [dev Webin](https://wwwdev.ebi.ac.uk/ena/submit/webin) to check on test submissions.
 If everything looks fine, publish the data by changing the "Release Date" of the study to a day later than the current day.
 It can take several days for ENA to index the data and to let it appear in a correct manner.
 Covid-19 data will also be indexed by the [COVID-19 Data Portal](https://www.covid19dataportal.org/)

+### 5. Known issues

+#### The reads cleaning tool shows no files for input
+You have uploaded sequence files, they appear in your history but you do not see them in the human reads cleaning tool.
+This issue is related to the Galaxy file format.
+If you uploaded uncompressed fastq files, you have to define the files as fastqsanger in Galaxy for the tool to accept them.
+This can be done during upload or by editing the file attibutes in the history panel.
+More information of fastqsanger format can be found [here](https://galaxyproject.org/support/fastqsanger/)

+#### Output from reads cleaning has no sequence
+The output of the read cleaning tool is a small file (40Kb) with no sequences.
+This issue is related to memory requirements.
+The human reads cleaning tool uses [BWA Mem](http://bio-bwa.sourceforge.net/) for mapping reads to the human genome.
+This step is memory demanding.
+A modestly specced workstation may become laggy.
+Increasing the swap file or swap partition size can help.

 <!-- include table or link to table explaining all metadata fields.
 Use the same in Galaxy (include table at bottom) -->